Ryukyu Islands: Okinawa Islands

 Various polities of the Okinawa Islands were unified as the Ryūkyū Kingdom in 1429, a tributary state of Ming Imperial China.
 The kingdom conquered the Miyako and Yaeyama Islands.
 At its peak, it also subjected the Amami Islands to its rule.
 In 1609, Shimazu Tadatsune, Lord of Satsuma, invaded the Ryūkyū Kingdom with a fleet of 13 junks and 2,500 samurai, thereby establishing suzerainty over the islands.
 They faced little opposition from the Ryukyuans, who lacked any significant military capabilities, and who were ordered by King Shō Nei to surrender rather than to suffer the loss of precious lives.
 After that, the kings of the Ryukyus paid tribute to the Japanese shōgun as well as to the Chinese emperor.
 During this period, Ryukyu kings were selected by a Japanese clan, unbeknownst to the Chinese, who believed the Ryukyus to be a loyal tributary.
 In 1655, the tributary relations between Ryukyu and Qing were formally approved by the shogunate.
 In 1874, the Ryukyus terminated tribute relations with China.

 In 1872, the Japanese government established the Ryukyu han under the jurisdiction of the Foreign Ministry.
 In 1875, jurisdiction over the Ryukyus changed from the Foreign Ministry to the Home Ministry.
-In 1879, the Meiji government announced the annexation of the Ryukyus, establishing it as Okinawa Prefecture and forcing the Ryukyu king to move to Tokyo.
-When China signed the Treaty of Shimonoseki after its 1895 defeat in the First Sino-Japanese War, China officially abandoned its claims to the Ryukyus.
+In 1879, the Meiji government announced the abolishment of the Ryukyu han, establishing it as Okinawa Prefecture and forcing the Ryukyu king to move to Tokyo.
+Although China’s diplomatic protests to Japanese rule over the Ryukyus had largely gone dormant after 1880, the signing of the Treaty of Shimonoseki after its 1895 defeat in the First Sino-Japanese War is typically regarded as the final, de facto close of the dispute.